Hiking to the ruins of El Miro in Jaco

 Where to stay in Jaco?

 There are many accommodations in Jaco.
-Use an online platform like Cozycozy to compare prices for vacation homes and find a beautiful beach front hotel, all inclusive resort, jungle villa or apartment.
+Below you can find some of my recommendations, but you can also use an online platform like Hostelworld, Booking.com or Cozycozy to compare prices for vacation homes and find a beautiful beach front ho(s)tel, all inclusive resort, jungle villa or apartment.
 There are plenty of options!

 If you’re planning to visit the ruins of El Miro in Jaco and have any unanswered questions, feel free to leave a comment in the comment section below!